 Team members aren’t always on the same page when it comes to the importance of quality and delivery.
 Leaders should take the time to educate their team about the desired level of quality and the delivery requirements of each project.
 Leadership should constantly be on the lookout for ways to improve, and reward people who demonstrate a commitment to quality and are willing to take end to end responsibility for the project.

-4. Share the pain of time zone separation
+4. Share the pain of

 Blended teams often have multiple members in different time zones.
 Some companies let the team with the most members set the workday rules, but this can make the other teams feel undervalued and unfairly treated, hindering good communication and teamwork.
 Making everyone share an equal burden where possible is not only fairer, but creates empathy between teams and reinforces the idea that all teams are of equal value.